nfsrules/AxionautV1/README.md

 The complete bill of materials is avaliable here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/

-Axionaut is intended to rapid experimentation, use the built-in Deep Learning architectures and start driving!
+Axionaut is intended for rapid experimentation, use the built-in Deep Learning architectures and start driving!

 Axionaut is totally free and open for everyone to use and contribute.